Gauge invariance and hyperforce correlation theory for equilibrium fluid mixtures: Shifting gauge transformation

 Applying the localized shifting operators \eqref{EQbsig} to a given phase space function $\hat A(\rv^N, \pv^N)$ is identical to carrying out the following functional differentiation operations at first order:

 and at second order:

 The (phase space) arguments of $\hat A(\rv^N, \pv^N)$ are suppressed on the above left hand sides for brevity.
 As indicated in the notation on the right hand sides, all partial shifting fields $\eps_\alpha(\rv)$ are set to zero after the functional derivatives have been taken.
+Equations~\eqref{EQbsigAtFirstOrder} and \eqref{EQseventeen} follow from argumentation that is analogous to the corresponding one-component versions, see Ref.~\cite{mueller2024whygauge}.
+In particular, when choosing the Hamiltonian as the hyperobservable, $\hat A=H$ in \eqr{EQbsigAtFirstOrder}, then comparison to \eqr{EQdeltaHdeltaEpsMixture} yields the species-resolved force density observable as $\hat \Fv_\alpha(\rv)=-\bsig_\alpha(\rv) H$, as is consistent with applying the explicit form \eqref{EQbsig} to $-H$.

 When applied to a specific observable $\hat A$ the species-resolved hyperforce density is $\hat\Sv_{A}^{(\alpha)}(\rv) = \bsig_\alpha(\rv)\hat A$, see Eqs.~\eqref{EQbsig} and \eqref{EQbsigAtFirstOrder}.
 Explicitly the resulting phase space form of the species-resolved hyperforce density is